MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Inputs.md

 The `AttachmentInput` action inherits all of the properties defined in [InputDialog](#inputdialog) and defines this additional property:

-1. `OutputFormat`: `OutputFormat = AttachmentOutputFormat.All` The AttachmentOutputFormat or an expression which evaluates to an AttachmentOutputFormat.
+- `OutputFormat`: The AttachmentOutputFormat or an expression which evaluates to an AttachmentOutputFormat.
 Valid `AttachmentOutputFormat` values are:
     1. `All`: return all attachments as a List.
     2. `First`: return only the first attachment.